How can you tell when a multiple switches?

 - Facial muscles can shift and change some facial details slightly.
 Like our boyfriend has a bump on his head from a childhood accident, but when 1 person fronts, a vein stands out right over the bump, making it more obvious.... they have no conscious control over that.... but I know instantly who it is by the set of the jaw, the throbbing vein in their forehead, and other micro-tension facial tells.

-- It's not always major.
-One ex girlfriend had more of her childhood Russian accent sometimes.
+- This includes changes in word choice, volume level, pitch, speed, accents.
+It's not always major.
+One ex-girlfriend had a more pronounced accent from her childhood Russian origins at times.
 Her pitch would drop.
 Her tongue would roll differently around words.
 This went along with posture etc. changes.
 You might hear more childish language even if the voice doesn't completely sound like a child's voice (they may be trying to "mask" a switch!).
+Look for changes in the speed of speech, word-choices (how many "big" words, changes in place-holder noises or words ("Uhm" vs. "like" vs. " So " vs. " Right?").
+Also vehemence such as more casual cursing, or are they more formal and proper?

 - Physical comfort/discomfort